ICC Cricket World Cup 2023: Five things we learned in the group stage

 Australia lost their first two matches, including their opening match against India, and seemed like they could be the first team out.

-Seven straight wins followed for Pat Cummins’ side, capped by one of, if not the, most incredible moments at a World Cup.
+Seven straight wins followed for Pat Cummins’s side, capped by one of, if not the, most incredible moments at a World Cup.

-Batting on virtually one leg, Glenn Maxwell’s stunning 201 not out against Afghanistan guided Australia to a three-wicket win.
+Batting on virtually one leg, Glenn Maxwell made a stunning 201 not out against Afghanistan and guided Australia to a three-wicket win.

 It also confirmed the Aussies’ place in the semifinals and the entire innings contained 128 balls with 21 fours and 10 sixes.